blackcodherbootcamp/guidelines/supporters/README.md

 Try to keep communication in Slack.
 Once you’re on Slack, please update your name to:
 - Full Name (Mentor or Volunteer)
   - e.g. Mary Martins (Volunteer)
   - e.g. Jack Jones (Mentor and Volunteer)
 - Tell everyone about yourself in the #introduce-yourself channel

 ## Any questions?

 Feel free to contact the Black Codher Team on the Black Codher Slack or email us (mentor@blackcodher.com), and we’ll be happy to address any questions or concerns.
 The team are:
-- Oyin Adebayo
+- Oyin Adebayo (Managing Director)
-- Laolu Dada
+- Laolu Dada (Operations Director)
-- Charlene Hunter
+- Charlene Hunter (Technical Director)

 ## Mentee / Mentor Matching